libsdl-org/SDL/docs/README-android.md

         jni/			- directory holding native code
-        jni/Application.mk	- Application JNI settings, including target platform and STL library jni/Android.mk		- Android makefile that can call recursively the Android.mk files in all subdirectories jni/SDL/		- (symlink to) directory holding the SDL library files jni/SDL/Android.mk	- Android makefile for creating the SDL shared library jni/src/		- directory holding your C/C++ source jni/src/Android.mk	- Android makefile that you should customize to include your source code and any library references src/main/assets/	- directory holding asset files for your application src/main/res/		- directory holding resources for your application src/main/res/mipmap-*	- directories holding icons for different phone hardware
+        jni/Application.mk	- Application JNI settings, including target platform and STL library jni/Android.mk		- Android makefile that can call recursively the Android.mk files in all subdirectories jni/CMakeLists.txt	- Top-level CMake project that adds SDL as a subproject jni/SDL/		- (symlink to) directory holding the SDL library files jni/SDL/Android.mk	- Android makefile for creating the SDL shared library jni/src/		- directory holding your C/C++ source jni/src/Android.mk	- Android makefile that you should customize to include your source code and any library references jni/src/CMakeLists.txt	- CMake file that you may customize to include your source code and any library references src/main/assets/	- directory holding asset files for your application src/main/res/		- directory holding resources for your application src/main/res/mipmap-*	- directories holding icons for different phone hardware